 Les Bruyeres is a beautiful resort set in the middle of one of the biggest ski areas in the world.
 There is so much to see and do, and more importantly there is snow!
 One of our favourite things to do is just explore.
 To wander, go for long walks, head up in the lifts and see the views, play in the snow, make snowmen.
 Just be outdoors and enjoy it.
 There is something so wonderful about just being outdoors and finding little spots to play and explore.
 I often get people ask me what there is to do if you aren’t a keen skiier- the answer is so much.
 It’s just an absolute dream for little ones who love to be outdoors and enjoy time together.

 I hope you enjoyed this post, in my next one I am going to be talking more about the chalet, the skiing, the Ski Family experience and more about our holiday.
 In the meantime here are the two videos I made of our trip…

-NB: Thanks to Ski Famille for inviting us on this amazing trip.
+NB: Thanks to Ski Famille for inviting us on this amazing trip in exchange for creating content based on our experience.
 All words, opinions, photos and video content are entirely my own.
 Head over to their website to find out more about booking a ski holiday through them.4